hottubapp/docs/docs/about/info.md

 > ### _Hot Tub_
 >
 > _/ˈhät ˌtəb/_<br>_noun_<br>
-> a large tub filled with hot aerated water used for recreation or physical therapy.
+> A large tub filled with hot, bubbling water—used for relaxing, connecting, and letting go.

 ## What is Hot Tub?

-Hot Tub is the first Apple-notarized adult-video streaming app native to iOS.
-We set out to build the best viewing experience there is.
-When it comes to consuming content, Hot Tub is a breath of fresh air: free of intrusive ads, annoying pop-ups, redirect rabbit-holes, and sketchy data-brokers harvesting your data.
-With no account account needed, you can watch in private, securely save your favorite videos, frequent searches, and watch history, all saved locally on your device.
+Hot Tub is the first Apple-notarized adult video app built _natively_ for iOS.

+It’s designed to give you a clean, private way to explore adult content on your terms.
+No account required.
+Favorites, search history, and watch progress all stay on your device—never in the cloud, never sold.

+Whether you're watching casually or curating your go-to favorites, Hot Tub makes it easy to explore without the usual friction or noise.

 ## Why Hot Tub?

-We designed Hot Tub to put you in the driver seat— or rather, next to the jets— empowering you to fully customize your experience.
-Looking for a more private experience?
-You can disable (or even just hide) favorites and/or watch history.
-We put privacy & security at the forefront when designing the app.
-Open Hot Tub and you'll see privacy screen, with options to require FaceID / TouchID / passcode to unlock the app.

-Hot Tub is also extensible, utilizing a concept of _"sources"_.
-A _source_ is a dedicated server from which the app can retrieve videos from.
-We've published our API (application programming interface) specifications, along with developer packages and documentation, so anyone can create a source which can be added to Hot Tub.
-Each source can contain multiple _"channels"_.
-A _channel_ is a dedicated group where videos are loaded from.
+Hot Tub puts you in control.
+From privacy settings to interface preferences, everything is built to let you customize your experience.
+Want extra discretion?
+You can hide or disable favorites, watch history, choose a more subtle icon, and even lock the app with FaceID, TouchID, or a passcode.
+Hot Tub is also built to grow with you.
+The app supports "sources"—independent servers that provide content to the app—and "channels," which organize videos by category, theme, or provider.
+Anyone can build their own source using our open API and developer tools.

 ## Features & Benefits

-- **Privacy First**: All data stays on your device - no accounts, no tracking, no data collection
+- **Privacy-First Design**: No accounts required.
+Data stays on your device.
-- **Apple Notarized**: Verified by Apple for security and reliability
+- **Apple Notarized**: Reviewed and approved for security and reliability.
-- **Customizable Experience**: Control your privacy settings, manage favorites, and organize your content
+- **Privacy Controls**: Show or hide history, favorites, and more — plus get notified before audio plays through Bluetooth or AirPlay.
+- **Optional App Lock**: Use FaceID, TouchID, or a passcode to keep things private.
-- **Extensible Platform**: Add custom sources and channels to expand your content library
+- **Extensible Platform**: Add new sources and channels to expand your library.
-- **Clean Interface**: No ads, pop-ups, or unwanted redirects
-- **Security Options**: Protect your content with FaceID, TouchID, or passcode authentication
-- **Inclusive**: Set your preferences and browse content tailor to your specific interests & identity
-- **iOS Native**: Built specifically for Apple devices, ensuring optimal performance
+- **Built for iOS**: Native performance with intuitive gestures and seamless playback.
+- **Clean Interface**: Minimal design—no clutter, just the content you care about.
-- **No Account Needed**: Save your favorites and watch history without having to create an account
+- **No Account Needed**: Watch privately without ever signing up.
+- **Customizable Experience**: Organize favorites, adjust layout, and set preferences your way.
+- **Inclusive & Respectful**: Content that reflects your tastes—without assumptions.
+- **Developer-Friendly**: Open API and docs for building your own sources.

 ## Getting Started

-Ready to dive in?
-Download Hot Tub and start exploring.
+Download Hot Tub and start exploring—quick setup, no sign up.
 Check out our [Install Guide](/install) to learn more about how to get started.

-For developers interested in creating custom sources, visit our [Developer Documentation](/developers) to learn about our API specifications and integration process.
+Developers: Check out our [Developer Docs](/developers) or [Join the Discord](https://hottubapp.io/discord) to learn more about building and hosting your own sources and channels.

 ## Support

-Have questions or need assistance?
-Visit our [Support Center](/faq) or reach out to our team through the app's feedback feature.
-We're committed to providing the best possible experience for our users.
+Have a question or need help?
+Visit the **[Support Center](/faq)** or use the in-app feedback feature.
+We’re here to make sure Hot Tub stays smooth, private, and easy to use.